-The Committee is chaired by Mr Healy and the Committee members are Ms Farrow, Mr Buckle, Mr Rimmer, Forensicare's CEO, Clinical Director and Director of Psychological Services.
-The Committee meets quarterly.
+The Committee is chaired by Mr Rimmer and the Committee members are Ms Farrow, Mr Buckle, Mr Healy, Forensicare's CEO, Executive Director of Clinical Services and Director of Psychological Services.
+The Committee meets six times a year.

 Board effectiveness and evaluation